backdrop-contrib/backup_migrate/README.txt

 IF A RESTORE FAILS:
 Don't panic, the restore file should work with phpMyAdmin's import function, or with the mysql command line tool.
 If it does not, then it is likely corrupt; you may panic now.
-Make sure that this module is not your only form of backup.
+MAKE SURE THAT THIS MODULE IS NOT YOUR ONLY FORM OF BACKUP.

 NOTE TO DEVEL USERS:
 If you experience memory limit errors while restoring, try disabling the 'Collect query info' setting in devel.

 -------------------------------------------------------------------------------